 System Requirements

-The requirements and details below apply to QuantumATK X-2025.06.
+The requirements and details below apply to QuantumATK Y-2026.03.

 2. The ideal platform for running larger simulations is a cluster or a powerful workstation.
 Most QuantumATK simulations run best if executed in parallel.
-A huge amount of nodes is not always needed; even parallelizing over 3-4 nodes gives a significant performance improvement.
-QuantumATK also takes full advantage of multicore processors.
+QuantumATK can parallelize over multiple cores (using both MPI and threading) and over multiple nodes (using MPI).
 Note that MPI parallelization and multicore threading is available with both the Windows and Linux versions of QuantumATK.

-3. NanoLab runs best on a machine with a graphics card with hardware acceleration.
+3. The NanoLab graphical interface runs best on a machine with a graphics card with hardware acceleration.
 A dedicated card from e.g. NVIDIA or AMD is best for proper 3D graphics performance, but also integrated cards like Intel HD work fine, as long as the corresponding vendor drivers are installed.
-On Linux, software-rendering using Mesa drivers will work, but can lead to sub-optimal performance in the builder tools.
+On Linux, software-rendering using Mesa drivers will work, but can lead to sub-optimal performance in the Builder tools.

 If QuantumATK fails to run on your system, it is likely that a similar problem has already been reported and solved.
 Try to search in older posts or write about your own problem on the Forum, with as many details as possible, including the exact software version (for Linux, also the exact distribution) and any error messages that appear, and we will try to find a solution.
-More customer support can be found at Synopsys’s SolveNetPlus.
+Enterprise customer support is available at Synopsys’s SolveNetPlus.

 Detailed Requirements